How Do I Crate Train My Puppy?

 Crate Games

 Crate games are a fun and effective way to make crate training an enjoyable experience for your puppy.
 Start by tossing treats or their favorite toy into the crate and encourage them to retrieve it.
 As your puppy becomes more comfortable, gradually increase the difficulty by asking them to enter the crate and stay inside for longer periods of time before receiving the reward.
-The purpose of these games is to make the crate a positive and rewarding place, while also reinforcing basic obedience commands.
+The purpose of these games is to make the crate a positive and rewarding place, while also reinforcing basic commands.

 Desensitization to Departures